BlockchainInstituteChi/developer-bootcamp/Workshop 2: Building a Crypto-Compatible Web Store/README.md

 ## Install NPM Dependancies

+### Client Local Hosting

+In order to serve the client files, we'll be using the NPM Local Web Server module.
+To install it, run the command below from the root directory of workshop 2.

+`npm i local-web-server -g `

+### Server

 To set up the server, you'll need to enter the app/ directory and install the npm modules with `npm install`

 This will generate a node_modules folder containing the npm dependancy files and may take some time.
 Do not run this command as your root user.